HTTPArchive/almanac.httparchive.org/src/content/en/2021/markup.md

 Have you ever wondered what happens when you try to visit a web site?
 After you enter the URL in the address bar of your browser, one of the first things that happens is that a HTML file is downloaded and parsed.
 You could say that markup is the foundation of the Web.
 We've dedicated this chapter to looking at some of the bricks that make the web stand today.

 We've drawn on the data analyzed for the past three years to try to come up with a few questions around the future of markup, the trends emerging over the years, and the adoption rate of new standards.
-We've also shared the data in the hopes that you'll dig deeper into it, and interpret it in a way that we haven't.
+We've also shared the data in the hopes that you'll dig deeper into it and interpret it in a way that we haven't.

 _In the Markup chapter, we focus on HTML.
 While we briefly touch on other markup languages (like SVG or MathML) or other topics in the Almanac, those are covered in more detail in their own dedicated chapters.
 Because the markup is the gateway into the web, it was extremely hard not to dedicate a whole chapter to it._